RaphaelT1010/ecs193bluetoothapp/README.md

 # Getting Started

-We are doing React Native Expo and not React Native CLI.
+We are using React Native Expo and not React Native CLI.
 Make sure when you do your research, it's for React Native Expo.

 ## Initial Set Up
 1. Make an empty folder.